Chipping Campden Village Sign, Cotswolds, UK

 If you are looking for unique holiday accommodation in Chipping Campden, you can now rent the banqueting houses.

-As we returned down the High Street, we stumbled upon the Ernest Wilson Gardens.
+As you wander along the High Street, you’ll stumble upon the Ernest Wilson Gardens.
 This hidden gem is a small, neat garden, providing a tranquil spot for some reflection time.
 The gardens are a tribute to Ernest Henry “Chinese” Wilson, one of the world’s greatest plant hunters from the 19th Century.

 Ernest was born in Chipping Campden and worked at some of the best botanical gardens in the UK before heading to China to collect rare plants.
 This was a risky business at the time, but he later became one of the world’s most acclaimed botanists.